cbrnr/sigviewer/README.md

 Building external dependencies
 ------------------------------
 ### Windows
-Building libbiosig on Windows is currently not possible.
-Please use our pre-built binary included in the [external archive](https://github.com/cbrnr/sigviewer/releases/download/v0.6.2/external-0.6.2-windows.zip), which we built using [MXE](http://mxe.cc/).
+Building libbiosig on Windows is currently not supported.

 To build libxdf from source, follow these steps:

-1. Download and unzip the [libxdf source](https://github.com/Yida-Lin/libxdf/archive/v0.98.zip) (SigViewer 0.6.2 uses libxdf 0.98).
+1. Download and unzip the [libxdf source](https://github.com/xdf-modules/libxdf/archive/v0.99.zip) (SigViewer 0.6.4 uses libxdf 0.99).
 1. On the command line, run `qmake` followed by `mingw32-make` (or build the project with Qt Creator) (instead of `qmake`, you can also run `cmake .`).
 2. Copy `xdf.h` into `$sigviewer/external/include` and `libxdf.a` to `$sigviewer/external/lib`.